j-easy/easy-jobs/easy-jobs-dist/src/assembly/jobs/readme.txt

-put jobs jars and their dependencies here
+put jobs classes or jars and their dependencies here